 Affiliate and Referral links are used below to promote products I love and recommend.
 I receive a commission on any purchases made through these links.
 Please see my disclosure policy for more details.

 When you hear the word sensory play, most times you think of messy play, or children being let loose to explore the world around them outside.
 And while sensory play does include these things, it is SO much more than that.
-Sensory play is so important for development – they hand in hand.
+Sensory play is an important part of development!

 As stated above, sensory play is often associated with messes and parents having to clean up messy kids, toddlers, or houses.
-However it is much more than that.
+However, it is much more than that.
 All of us use our senses each and every day to process the world around us and respond to it.
-There are 7 senses that we each use on a daily basis.
-Yes I said 7, not 5.
+There are 8 senses that each of us uses on a daily basis.

 When a child is young and still developing, it is important to engage or activate each of the sensory systems so that they can integrate and grow into one cohesive sensory system.

-But don't panic!
-Sensory play and encouraging development really aren't that hard to do as a parent.
-Here are a few quick tips to ensure your child is exposed to as many sensory play and sensory development activities as possible.
+Encouraging sensory play isn't too hard or complicated to include in your child's day.
+Here are a few quick tips to ensure your child is exposed to as many sensory development activities as possible.